 This section describes various device and network interfaces available on the system.
-The types of interfaces described include character and block devices, STREAMS modules, network protocols, file systems, and ioctl requests for
+The types of interfaces described include character and block devices, STREAMS modules, network protocols, file systems, and ioctl requests for driver subsystems and classes.

 This section contains the following major collections: